JurgenR/aioslsk/docs/source/MESSAGES.rst

 ConnectToPeer (Code 18)
 -----------------------

-Received when a peer attempted to connect to us but failed and thus is asking us to attempt to connect to them
+Received when a peer attempted to connect to us but failed and thus is asking us to attempt to connect to them, likewise when we cannot connect to peer we should send this message to indicate to the other peer that he should try connecting to us

 :Code: 18 (0x12)
+:Status: USED
 :Send:
    1. **uint32**: ticket
    2. **string**: username